debug-phantom/CTAPDEVL/Activity 1/Setup Manual for update_delete_display.md

 Save the four PHP files (config.php, delete.php, display.php, update.php) inside this new folder.

 6. Test the Programs: Open your browser and navigate to http://localhost/php_crud/display.php

+7. Make sure to insert all of the .sql files into the phpmyadmin server. (number 4).